 Aaron Judge Triple Crown Odds

-Judge has 60 homers entering New York’s game against the Red Sox on Sept.
-25, which leaves him one shy of tying the AL record set by Roger Maris in 1961, also for the Yankees.
-Judge has 23 more home runs than the next AL batter.
-His 128 RBIs comfortably lead the league.
+Judge has 61 homers entering New York’s game against the Rangers on Oct.
+4, which leaves him one shy of breaking the AL record set by Roger Maris in 1961, also for the Yankees.
+Judge has 22 more home runs than the next AL batter.
+His 130 RBIs comfortably lead the league.

 Most of the NY online sportsbooks list Aaron Judge Triple Crown Odds at various prices.

-Goldschmidt, the All-Star first baseman for the St. Louis Cardinals, currently does not lead any of the NL Triple Crown categories, but he is second in the batting race, five homers behind the leader, and second in RBIs with 112 through Sept.
-24 games.
+Paul Goldschmidt, the All-Star first baseman for the St. Louis Cardinals, was near the top of the Triple Crown categories in the National League, but with three games left in the regular season, he is not within striking distance of all three.
 A National League player has not won the Triple Crown since Joe Medwick did it in 1937, also for the Cardinals.

 Aaron Judge Closing in Strong Fashion

-With his torrid September, when the Yankee outfielder has batted a blistering .475 with nine homers and 15 RBI, Judge has vaulted ahead of batting title contenders Luis Arraez of the Minnesota Twins and Xander Bogaerts of the Boston Red Sox.
+With his torrid September, when the Yankee outfielder batted a blistering .417 with 10 homers and 17 RBI, Judge gave himself a chance to win the batting crown.
 The last time a Yankee won the batting crown in a full season was in 1998 when Bernie Williams did it.
 A right-handed-hitting Yankee has not won the batting title since George “Snuffy” Stirnweiss in 1945.